 Day trips for days

 Armed with as much winter wear as two people who have no fixed address can carry, we wrapped up warm every day and headed out on road trips to different islands and views with a packed lunch and a lot of camera equipment.
-It wasn't actually too cold – Lofoten has one of the world's biggest climate anomalies so it's relatively warm considering it's high latitude.
+It wasn't actually too cold – Lofoten has one of the world's biggest climate anomalies so its relatively warm considering the high latitude.
 Still, a warm jacket is definitely required in April, as are winter tyres on the narrow Lofoten roads.

 There are a lot of hikes to do in Lofoten, ranging from easy to extremely hard (according to the internet).
 In outdoorsy countries I tend to find that what is considered easy to locals is at least intermediate for city dwellers.
 With the heavy snow melt we decided to play it safe and go for some of the easier hikes.

-I particularly loved the hike to the peak of Ryten, which was fun, challenging and the views were far more rewarding than the effort it required to climb to the summit.
+I particularly loved the hike to the peak of Ryten, which was fun, challenging and the views were far more rewarding than the effort it required to climb to the summit would suggest.
 Sitting on this rock ledge pictured below was rather scary but worth it.
 This was probably the best scenery I ever saw.
 The sun kept creeping through the thick clouds and casting warm tones on the beach.
 The blueness of the ocean here really surprised me.
 This type of beach would be right at home in the tropics if it weren't for the snow.